logicatcore/logicatcore.github.io/_posts/2020-08-13-sparse-image-coordinates.md

 # Conclusions

-It is clear that the execution times differ significantly and the benefits become more dominant as the input data grows
+It is clear that the execution times differ significantly and the benefits become more dominant as the input data grows.